Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: The canonical quantum scattering diagram

-This Section is parallel to the proof of Theorem 3.30 of \cite{MR3415066}.
-We have to show that $\hat{\fD}^{\can}$ satisfies the two conditions entering the \mbox{Definition \ref{defn_consistency_ch3}} of consistency of a quantum scattering diagram. \begin{itemize} \item Let $Q$ and $Q'$ be generic points in $B_0$ contained in a common two-dimensional cone $\sigma$ of $\Sigma$, and let $\gamma$ be a path in the interior of $\sigma$ connecting $Q$ and $Q'$, and intersecting transversely the rays of $\hat{\fD}$.
+This section is parallel to the end of the proof of Theorem 3.8 given at the end of \cite[\S 3.3]{MR3415066}.
+We have to show that $\hat{\fD}^{\can}$ satisfies the two conditions in the definition of consistency of a quantum scattering diagram (Definition \ref{defn_consistency_ch3}). \begin{itemize} \item Let $Q$ and $Q'$ be generic points in $B_0$ contained in a common two-dimensional cone $\sigma$ of $\Sigma$, and let $\gamma$ be a path in the interior of $\sigma$ connecting $Q$ and $Q'$, and transversely intersecting the rays of $\hat{\fD}$.
 We have to show that

 By Lemma \ref{lem_isom_ch3} and Lemma \ref{lem_lift_ch3}, it is enough to show that